amcginlay/eks-demos/doc/04-set-variables/README.md

 # Set Variables

-For the terminal window of your Cloud9 environment, prepare your EC2 variables file.
+From a terminal window inside your Cloud9 environment, prepare your EC2 variables file.

 ```bash
 cat > ~/.env << EOF